rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ## <span id="tally-prime">✅ Tally Prime with GST (Skill Course, Apr 2024)</span>

-I earned this certificate through a dedicated on the *Skill Course* online e-learning platform founded by **Mr. Satish Dhawale Sir**, the Founder and CEO, who personally designed and guided the entire curriculum to ensure real industry relevance.
+I successfully completed the **Tally Prime with GST** through the same trusted **Skill Course** online e-learning platform, guided under the expert mentorship of **Mr. Satish Dhawale Sir**, the *Founder & CEO, Skill Course*, who personally designed and guided the entire curriculum to ensure real industry relevance.

 This practical, hands-on course gave me in-depth knowledge of core accounting principles — covering everything from **basic bookkeeping** fundamentals to **advanced computerized accounting** practices using **Tally Prime**, one of the most trusted accounting software tools in the industry.